jjkay03/NationsEvent/README.md

 In Nations Events most of the time death is permanent and all players only have one live, for this feature we use an other one of my plaugins [NationsDeathBan](https://github.com/jjkay03/NationsDeathBan) in combination with this one.

+🔨 Before using/interacting with this project, please ensure you have read and agree to the terms outlined in the [TERMS.md](TERMS.md) file.

 <br>

 ## COMMANDS